 He endeavoured to "enhance the clarity and lucidity of the presentation".
-I have arranged many Steiner maxims and quotations to such an end, having maxims for clarity - in view.
+Very many Steiner maxims and quotations are arranged to such an end here, with maxims for clarity - in view.
 The excerpts are leading thoughts in Anthroposophy, or derived from such thoughts.

 Rudolf Steiner notes in three prefaces to his book,